 4. What do you think is the value of the humanities?

-I think that the humanities play the role of the "keeper of a fan" for other academics.
+I think that the humanities play the role of the "pivot pin of a fan" for other academics.
 They are like a command tower for various other disciplines, including the field of natural science.
 This may be especially the case with philosophy.
 The engineer wants to utilize the technology he or she has developed - just like trying to cut things just because you have a sharp pair of scissors.
 But they should not be left to do this.
 For technology, just as with the military, civil control is necessary.
 I think that the humanities play the role of the command tower of civil control.

 5. What does the future hold for your field?